 Your Regal owner's manual has been compiled with information to assist you in operating your craft with safety and pleasure.
 This manual targets specific details of Regal related systems and components along with their location, operation and maintenance that normally are not found in the vendor information.
-In addition, supplier related equipment information is located within the owner's information packet.
+Note that chapter 5 devotes special sections to stern drive, surf, and outboard propulsion.
+For more detail refer to the engine manufacturer's engine manual.